ky-42/petite/README.md

 # Petite

-A dead simple PostgreSQL migrations manager.
+A simple PostgreSQL migrations manager.
 Perfect for small to medium size projects that just need a small and simple tool.

 ## Installation